Anthony Kevin Morais

 Anthony Kevin Morais (22 March 1960 – c.
 September 2015) was a Malaysian prosecutor who served as deputy public prosecutor for the Attorney General of Malaysia and Malaysian Anti-Corruption Commission.

 Early life

-Kevin Anthony Morais was born to Francis Bede Morais and Lourdes Loius on 22 March 1960 in Kuala Lumpur.
+Anthony Kevin Morais was born to Francis Bede Morais and Lourdes Louis on 22 March 1960 in Kuala Lumpur.
 He is the eldest of four brothers.
+His younger brothers are Charles Suresh, David Ramesh and Richard Dilaan.
+His father was a former Deputy Director (Licensing) at Radio Televisyen Malaysia (RTM), while his mother was a full-time housewife.

 Career

+Morais started out as a Magistrate in Sungai Siput in the 1980s after completing his chambering at a firm of solicitors in Ipoh, Perak.
+He was later promoted as a Registrar of the Ipoh High Court where he remained there until 2000, when he transferred to Kuala Lumpur to become the Registrar of the KL High Court.

 1MDB investigation

 Morais had been seconded from the Law Ministry to the Malaysian Anti-Corruption Commission, which was looking into financial irregularities involving the troubled 1Malaysia Development Berhad (1MDB), a state-backed investment fund and other issues.

 In 2015, reporter Clare Rewcastle Brown published anonymous emails to her blog, leaking the secret draft arrest warrant for Malaysian prime minister Najib Razak.
 This led to immediate backlash from Najib and all parties involved.
 Morais was the drafter of the arrest warrant.
 The 2023 Netflix documentary, Man on the Run, implies that due to this Najib and/or close authorities placed a bounty on Morais.
 Morais' brother has repeated these claims.
 S. Ravi Chandaran, one of the accused, claimed that Najib offered him RM3.5 million ($735,000 USD in 2024) to admit guilt to the crime.